lwsjs/local-web-server/README.md

 }
 ```

 local-web-server will merge and use all config found, searching from the current directory upward.
 In the case both `package.json` and `.local-web-server.json` config is found in the same directory, `.local-web-server.json` will take precedence.
-Command-line options take precedence over all.
+Options set on the command line take precedence over all.

 To inspect stored config, run:
 ```sh